What’s the difference between FTPS and SFTP?

 |Authentication||Performed via x.509 certificates |

-(which contain a public key and some ownership information along with a private key)
+(which contains a public key and some ownership information along with a private key)

 |Server Requirements||Requires a server X.509 certificate and private key.||Most SSH server installations will include SFTP support (or Open SSH can be used)|